Minerals, Materials and Society Graduate Certificate

 A hands-on mineralogical laboratory module, this course is an on-campus intensive (1 week) offered during the Winter or Summer session.
 A comprehensive overview of the chemical, physical and optical properties of minerals with a particular focus on geologic formation of minerals, origin determination and sustainability issues related to sector supply chains.

 A field course in Australia that will consider ways of effectively developing ecological and social restoration plans after a mining operation finishes its operational cycle.
 Course will focus on a case of indigenous community relations.
-Applications are already open to study in Australia in January, 2020!
+Applications are closed for January 2020.
+Check back to attend in January 2021!

 First of its kind experiential learning Atelier class.
 Atelier will focus on how coexistence between agriculture and mining can be better managed.
 Students will visit Moscow and the Kursk region and apply ecological economics approaches.
-Study Abroad in Russia, starting Summer 2020!
+Study Abroad in Russia, applications open until November 20, 2019 for Summer 2020 course!
+You do NOT have to be an enrolled UD student to take this exciting module!
+Learn more and enroll HERE!

 Electives – Choose four to seven courses, depending on number of credits, to give total of 15 credits